 If you are interested in applying to enroll with FLVS Full Time Public Schools, please visit here for more information and contacts.

-If you are interested in enrolling in FLVS Flex, visit here for more information and contacts.
+If you are interested in enrolling in FLVS Flex, visit here for more information

 - Florida’s Bureau of Exceptional Student Education

 - Family Empowerment Scholarship

 - Florida Diagnostic & Learning Resources System (FDLRS) provides information and support to families of children who are exceptional and/or have special needs

 - The Notice of Procedural Safeguards for Parents of Students with Disabilities describes the parent's rights under the Individuals with Disabilities Education Act (IDEA).
 These rights, or procedural safeguards, are intended to ensure that parents are included in the educational decisions made regarding their child.
 Contact your child’s school for access to a copy of the procedural safeguards in a language other than English.